 Diversity at KU Law

 KU Law values diversity in its student body and believes that the intentional creation of a diverse learning environment is essential to achieving the university's educational mission.
 The university fosters a multicultural environment in which the dignity and rights of the individual are respected.
-The law school's Faculty Committee on Diversity & Inclusion, its alumni Diversity Advisory Council and its diverse student organizations help support diversity through workshops, presentations, awareness exercises and social events.
+The law school's Faculty and Staff Committee on Diversity & Inclusion, its alumni Diversity Advisory Council, its Dean’s Diversity Leadership Council and its diverse student organizations help support diversity through workshops, presentations, awareness exercises and social events.